Korea is an interesting wargaming subject.

 This is all ripe for wargaming on all levels.
 The tactical scale can focus on both the real operations and the what-ifs that might bring in more Chinese or Soviet troops.
 The operational scale has a unique conflict which consisted of large-scale conventional warfare that was nonetheless confined both politically and geographically to the Korean peninsula.
 A strategic treatment, involving the nuclear options, could be fascinating as well.

 Given all of that, the conflict seems terribly under served.
 Games, of course, do exist and I’ll future posts to look at some others not covered today.

 One exception to this perception of slight is the air war.
 The serious flight simulation market doesn’t have the raw numbers that the game market in general has, but the Korean War era gets proportional attention.

 In addition to being strategically interesting, the Korean War era was technologically fascinating.
 In some ways, the forces look like World War II.
-New weapons, such as those atomic bombs, the helicopters, called airstrikes, and medical evacuation all made the Korean battlefield look a bit different than Germany just a few years early.
-But the most dramatic, especially to most of us today, was the introduction of the jet fighter.
+On the other hand, new weapons, such as those atomic bombs, the helicopters, called airstrikes, and medical evacuation all made the Korean battlefield look a bit different than Germany just a few years early.
+But the most dramatic difference, especially to most of us today, was the introduction of the jet fighter.